ARCIDUCA - End of Project Workshop

 Queen Mary University, 8th July 2025

 This will be a hybrid event - participation will be possible both in person and online - but the size of the room is limited, so please RSVP to Juexi Shao if you would like to attend in person.
-Also let us know if you want to attend online so we can add you to the list of invited speakers on Webex.
+Also let us know if you want to attend online so we can add you to the list of participants on Zoom.

 In-person location: Graduate Centre GC101